12 genera

 Flowers: July-September

-Distribution: West of the Cascades in Washington and Columbia River Gorge; Alaska to California.
+Distribution: Occurring west of the Cascades crest in Washington; Alaska to California.

 Habitat: Moist coniferous forest at low elevations.